 Dianne was nominated for Entrepreneur of Excellence – National Diversity Awards 2019 and Women Trailblazer – Wintrade Awards 2019.

 Kate was Chief Executive of a charity running care homes for older people and, prior to that, a senior civil service in the Department of Health.
-Kate has had several trustee/non-executive roles and is currently Chair of Age UK Sutton, a trustee of Self Management UK and a school governor.
+Kate has had several trustee/non-executive roles and is currently Chair of Age UK Sutton and a school governor.

 Philippa was a former Director of Human Resources, Barnardos and has extensive experience in human resources and employment law.
 Philippa’s sister, Susy, has learning disabilities; she is supported by a specialist organisation in the West Midlands and her family.

 Laura is a Communications professional, with experience of working with charities and in the private sector.
 She previously worked for ITV and Sky as a journality, before moving into PR and taking up a role with the Royal Household.
 She currently works in External Communications for a management consultancy.
 Laura finds her work as a Board Member for Certitude both fascinating and rewarding, and is always keen to meet staff and those Certitude supports to hear more about their experiences.